Galaxina: Plot

 In 3008, the crew of the Intergalactic Space Police cruiser Infinity is on patrol duty in deep space.
-The ship is captained by the incompetent Cornelius Butt (Avery Schreiber) and his crewmen: his first officer, Sgt.
-Thor (Stephen Macht); pilot "space-cowboy" Pvt.
-Robert "Buzz" McHenry (J.D.
-Hinton); Maurice (Lionel Mark Smith), a black humanoid alien with pointy ears and bat wings; and Sam (Tad Horino), an Asian man who quotes Confucius.
-Also aboard is Galaxina (Dorothy Stratten), a voluptuous blonde android servant, and Rock-Eater, a rock-eating alien prisoner confined to the brig.
+The ship is captained by the incompetent Cornelius Butt and his crewmen: his first officer, Sgt.
+Thor; pilot "space-cowboy" Pvt.
+Robert "Buzz" McHenry; Maurice, a black humanoid alien with pointy ears and bat wings; and Sam, an Asian man who quotes Confucius.
+Also aboard is Galaxina, a voluptuous blonde android servant, and Rock-Eater, a rock-eating alien prisoner confined to the brig.

 While the Infinity hides behind an asteroid, a suspicious-looking, bird-like ship flies by, and Buzz decides to pursue it.
 They try to question the ship's pilot, a mysterious masked figure who rudely terminates communications.
 The two ships exchange laser fire, but the bird-ship gets away.
 After the encounter, Galaxina serves a dinner of chicken-flavored food pills to Captain Butt, Thor, and Buzz.
 The three men are stunned by her beauty, and Thor receives an electric shock when he slaps her buttocks.
 Tired of the pill-food, Captain Butt decides to eat an alien egg confiscated from the rock eater prisoner.
 The egg sickens him, and, on top of the dinner table mimicking the scene from the movie Alien, he coughs up a baby alien creature that quickly scurries away.

 Later, the crew receive orders to proceed to the prison planet Altair One to recover a priceless stolen gemstone called the Blue Star; every time the stone is mentioned, an invisible heavenly chorus is heard by the characters.
 The trip will take the Infinity 27 years to complete, requiring that the crew enter cryogenic sleep.
 Before doing so, they make a quick stop at an asteroid brothel.

 Galaxina remains in charge of the ship while the crew is in stasis.
 While alone, she reprograms herself to become more human.
 She learns to talk and disables her electrical defense mechanism.
 She visits Thor's sleep chamber periodically, embracing it and telling the sleeping Thor that she loves him.
 Later, the baby alien visits Butt's chamber and tampers with the controls.
 When the crew awakens at their destination, Butt emerges from his pod an old man with shaggy gray hair.